tyler-bru/tyler-bru/DanielsDistinctionPortfolio/README.md

 <a name="VBA"></a>
 ### Automating Business Processes with VBA
-<i>Winter 2021 - Spring 2022</i>
+<i>Winter 2024</i>
 <br>
 <br>In my Optomization Modeling class, I learned how to streamline and optomize processes based on certain restraints using python.

-The repetitive task I identified and sought to automate was matching registrations for the certification exams against a list of students supposed to be registered for those exams.
-While it may seem trivial, this consumed unnecessary time and effort when completed manually, particularly given how frequently the task is completed.
-After understanding the process and goal, I designed and developed a solution to complete this task with the click of a button, and I added additional functionality, like error checking, to better meet our needs and even improve our work.
-Since its implementation, I have trained team members on how to use it, provided documentation, and maintained and improved it.
-This is just one example of identifying a problem and developing a solution, ultimately allowing our team to minimize repetitive work and maximize time and energies on student, staff, and program development.
+We solved questions of distributions systems by minimizing distance traveled, and questions of profit optomization based on raw material inventory and sales expectations.
+The final project for this course was todevelop a optomization equation to find the most optimal NBA fantasy team.
+I did this by implementing scoring weights for aspects like age, blocks, turnovers, and 3 point scores.
+I needed to design contraints that chose players from each position and fit under a certain budget price, much like a real life fantasy draft.

 <br>
-<br>This project allowed me to develop my skill set, particularly related to coding and seeing a project through every phase of the development cycle including planning, analysis, design, implementation, testing, training, and maintenance.

 [<img src="https://user-images.githubusercontent.com/91146906/152072343-975b3adf-3d47-4d4b-8c3f-fd7b880f036d.svg" height="35"/>](#Technical)
 [<img src="https://user-images.githubusercontent.com/91146906/152072378-b0168a2d-e85c-47c6-a272-fcfb3f6a44ae.svg" height="35"/>](#top)